ema-marconato/glancenet/README.md

 ### Contributions
 Any contributions, suggestions or questions are welcome.
-Feel free to submit bugs, feature requests, or questions as issues, or contact me directly via email at: [emanuele.marconato@unitn.it](mailto:emanuele.marconato@unitn.it)
+Feel free to submit bugs, feature requests, or questions as issues, or contact me directly via email at:

-The original implementation can be found at https://github.com/amir-abdi/disentanglement-pytorch